Golden RetrieverPublished: Last updated: by Kyle J. Larson

 Notable Golden Retrievers include US Presidential dogs Liberty, of Gerald Ford, and Victory, of Ronald Regan.
 The breed has also appeared in TV & Movies such as Air Bud, Full House, Homeward Bound, and Up.

 The Golden Retriever will shed its longer hair once or twice a year.
 During this time, it’s good to brush them daily if you want to keep the hair cleaned up.
 Otherwise, their shedding will be more moderate.
 They need occasional baths to keep clean.
 Their ears and nails should be checked regularly.

 Golden Retriever Exercise

 Goldens require a good amount of exercise as they are a sporting, hunting breed.
-They enjoy long runs or walks, playing fetch or going to the dog park.
-They are trainable to participate in various dog sports.
+They enjoy long runs or walks, playing fetch, or going to the dog park.
+In addition, they are trainable to participate in various dog sports.